core-wg/href/draft-ietf-core-href.md

   (percent-encoding is not able to represent such elements, as normalization would turn the percent-encoding back to the unreserved character that a dot is.)

+  {:aside}
+  > Implementations with scheme-specific knowledge MAY convert
+    individual elements by using the ToASCII procedure {{Section 4.1 of -toascii}} as discussed in more detail in {{Section 3.1 of -iri}}.
+    This should not be done if the next step of conversion is to an IRI as defined in {{critoiri}} (CRI to IRI).

   {: #host-ip-to-uri}
   The value of a `host-ip` item MUST be